Club Climate Europe

 for cities, regions, and countries, which aims at accelerating the climate and energy transition

-The cooperation platform has been initiated by the Club, in close cooperation with the NGO Roots of Peace, led by Heidi Kuhne, and Security and Sustainability Forum (SSF) of USA, in a few areas, such as:
+The cooperation platform has been initiated by the Club, in close cooperation with the Security and Sustainability Forum (SSF) of the George Washington University, led by Prof. Edward Saltzberg, and with the GERAD center at HEC Montreal, led by Prof. Oliver Bath, in a few areas, such as:

 Global North and Global South climate cooperation initiative